 There are several items that can be measured regarding surface cleanliness.
 Particles, fibres, and residues are the main ones that are measured in precision cleaning cleanliness validation.
 This is an overview of each contaminant and the tests performed to measure them.

-Particles and fibres are solid contaminants that are often introduced during a manufacturing process or maintenance shift when critical surfaces are open to the environment.
+Particles and fibers are solid contaminants that are often introduced during a manufacturing process or maintenance shift when critical surfaces are open to the environment.

 These contaminants are made up of a variety of materials, including metals, plastics, and silica-based compounds like sand.
 They range in size from the easily visible to the naked eye to those so small they can only be seen under magnification.

-Fibres are a subset of particles.
+Fibers are a subset of particles.
 They are also solid contaminants made up of a variety of materials.
-What makes them a fibre is that they have a length to width ratio of 10:1 or greater.
+What makes them a fiber is that they have a length to width ratio of 10:1 or greater.

-The solution containing the particles and fibres is filtered through a membrane filter rated at 0.45 µm, which deposits the particles and fibres on the surface of the membrane filter.
+The solution containing the particles and fibers is filtered through a membrane filter rated at 0.45 µm, which deposits the particles and fibers on the surface of the membrane filter.
 This filter membrane is then placed in a holder, which is then set on the microscope stage under good illumination.